 Darcy was senior field deputy to 5th District Supervisor Michael D. Antonovich, who served as honorary chairman.
 (In 1987, the City of Santa Clarita came into existence

 and Darcy was elected to the inaugural City Council.)
-Committee members included local general merchant and Walk co-founder Milt Diamond (executive chairman) and auto parts suppliers Bob and Judy Martin.
+Committee members included local general merchant and Walk co-founder Milt Diamond (executive chairman) and auto parts suppliers Bob and Judi Martin.

 The January 1994 Northridge earthquake dealt a death blow to downtown Newhall, which had already seen its anchor businesses and government services (car dealerships, sheriff's station, etc.) flee for the shiny New Town of Valencia.
 At least symbolically, the earthquake finished off the Walk of Western Stars event, which saw its last induction in 1993.
 The last two members of the DNMA were Bob Martin